schana/dayz-mod-admin-omni-tool/README.md

 <https://steamcommunity.com/sharedfiles/filedetails/?id=2022600094>

 An Open Source DayZ mod that provides a tools for admins to use for nearly anything.
 It never wears out and all actions have been sped up considerably.
-Simply spawn in "Schana_AdminOmniTool" for your admins and enjoy the results.
+Simply spawn in "SchanaAdminOmniTool" for your admins and enjoy the results.

 ## Features